Hotels near Waterfall Golf Club

 Which hotels near Waterfall Golf Club have a fitness center?

-Which hotels near Waterfall Golf Club have a pool?
+Which hotels near Waterfall Golf Club have an outdoor pool?

 Are there smoke-free hotels near Waterfall Golf Club?